 Monetary operations refer to the buying/selling of government securities, lending/borrowing against underlying assets as collateral, acceptance of fixed-term deposits, foreign exchange swaps, and the use of other monetary instruments of the Bangko Sentral aimed at influencing the underlying demand and supply conditions for central bank money.

 On 3 June 2016, the BSP formally adopted an interest rate corridor (IRC) system as a framework for conducting its monetary operations.
 The IRC is a system for guiding short-term market rates towards the BSP policy interest rate which is the overnight reverse repurchase (RRP) rate.
 It consists of a rate at which the central bank (CB) lends to banks (typically an overnight lending rate) and a rate at which it takes deposits from them (deposit rate).
-In a standard corridor, the lending rate will be above the CB target/policy rate (thereby forming an upper bound for short-term market rates), and the deposit rate will be below the CB rate (thereby forming the lower bound).
+In a standard corridor, the lending rate will be above the CB target/policy rate (thereby forming an upper bound for short-term market rates), and the deposit rate will be below the CB policy rate (thereby forming the lower bound).

 1. Open Market Operations (OMO)